Linaro/lava/doc/v2/glossary.rst

     The :term:`pipeline` is organised into sections and levels.
 The first section of the pipeline is given level 1.
 Sub tasks of that section start with level 1.1 and so on.
-Log files and job definitions will refer to actions using the level, e.g. to download the boot log of a job, the link will include the job ID, the action name and action level. e.g.
+Log files and job definitions will refer to actions using the level.
+Details of the action can then be accessed using the level as the location: ``job/8360/definition#2.4.5``
-    ``job/8360/download/2.4.5-auto-login-action.log`` - job ID 8360, action
-    level 2.4.5, action name auto-login-action.
-(The keyword ``download`` is used to separate the jobID from the action level.)
-Details of the action can then be accessed as: ``job/8360/definition#2.4.5``

     .. seealso:: :ref:`pipeline_construction`

   chart
     A chart allows users to track :term:`results` over time using :term:`queries <query>`.

+  ci loop
+    Continous Integration (CI) typically involves repeated automated submissions using automated builds of the artifacts prompted by modifications made by developers.
+Providing feedback to the developers on whether the automated build passed or failed creates a loop.
+LAVA is designed as one component of a ci loop.

+    .. seealso:: :ref:`ci_loop`, :ref:`continuous_integration` and
+      :term:`metadata`

   device
     A device in LAVA is an instance of a :term:`device type`.